King-cobra711/MoneyMover/README.md

 ## Description

 Money Mover is a simple application that allows you to tranfer money from one account to another and stores the transaction history for both accounts.
 All calculations are done on the back-end and there are no sessions/cookies/localstorage/database being used so progress is not stored.
-Both front-end and back-end are have validation and API testing has been implemented.
+Both front-end and back-end are have validation and API testing has been implemented using Jest and Supertest.

 ## Technologies